HillHouse/MilSym/README.md

 # Overview #

 This is a re-hosting of the [MilSym Codeplex project](http://milsym.codeplex.com).
-The project is no longer under active development but there are some additions and updates:
+Although the project is no longer under active development, there are some additions and updates:

 1. A new WPF map example was added, based on the Fischer [XAML-Map-Control](https://github.com/ClemensFischer/XAML-Map-Control).
 2. A new UWP map example was added, based on the Fischer [XAML-Map-Control](https://github.com/ClemensFischer/XAML-Map-Control).